darwincereska/notes.nvim/README.md

 Your note content here...
 ```

-## Git Integration
+## NoteVC Integration

-When `git_enabled` is `true`:
+When `notevc_enabled` is `true`:
-- A git repository is automatically initialized in `notes_dir`
+- A notevc repository is automatically initialized in `notes_dir/.notevc`
-- Notes are automatically committed after creation and deletion
+- Notes are automatically version-controlled at the block level after creation and deletion
-- If `git_remote` is set, commits are automatically pushed
+- Each heading section is tracked independently
 - Full commit history accessible via `:NoteHistory` and `:NotesHistory`
-- Interactive browsing with previews and diffs
+- Interactive browsing with previews and block-level diffs
-- Easy reversion to previous versions
+- Easy reversion to previous versions (entire file or specific blocks)
+- Efficient storage with automatic compression

 You can manually trigger backups with `:NotesBackup`.

+### Block-Level Version Control

+NoteVC splits markdown files into blocks based on headings.
+This means:
+- See exactly which sections changed in each commit
+- Restore individual heading sections without affecting the rest of the file
+- Track the history of specific sections over time
+- More efficient storage - only changed blocks are stored
+- Perfect for large, evolving notes and documentation

 ## Interactive Commit Browser

-The commit browser provides a powerful interface using Telescope and NUI for exploring your notes history:
+The commit browser provides a powerful interface using Telescope and NUI for exploring your notes history with block-level granularity:

 ### Single Note History (`:NoteHistory`)
 1. **Telescope View**: Browse commits with live preview